BGorenc/WiFi_Controlled_Lightsaber/README.md

 The Arduino's hosted web interface allows users to control the lightsaber (ie. change color, turn the lightsaber LEDs off, and random color mode that changes the color every x minutes).
 When a client connects to the server, the program checks for incoming data.
 If there is data available, it reads the data and processes the commands.
 The program interprets the received commands and performs the corresponding actions to control the lightsaber's state and color.
 This is done through the use of simple GET requests that are submitted through a form from the client.

-**The web interface provides 3 ways to control the lightsaber.** Each option updates the LED strips accordingly with an appropriate lightsaber styled power on/off animation.
+**The web interface offers multiple methods to operate the lightsaber, each are detailed below:**

  - <ins>Static Color Selection:</ins> A slider whose background color gradient corresponding to the available color options.
 This option allows for selecting a color that remains constant and does not change over time.
  - <ins>Random Mode:</ins> Will randomize the color of the lightsaber every x minutes (*default is 10*).
  - <ins>Turn Off:</ins> Used to turn the LED lights off. (*This option does not power down the Arduino*)

+ Each option updates the LED strips accordingly with an appropriate lightsaber styled power on/off animation.

 <br/>